SeinaAI/Engine/README.md

 <div align="left">

-## Selene 🌗
+## Seina 🌗

 <img src="https://cdn.discordapp.com/attachments/975464918939742268/1329922414108479498/360_F_640359075_73HXrNPNVxRjX6fFctQBbyeRGsIgEtXU.jpg?ex=678c1a44&is=678ac8c4&hm=6883f0c94cc0656fd28b0924bdc17d6c7c621451808a7d25144ff04f4c275418&" alt="gitBanner" />

 &nbsp;

-**Selene** is an open-source framework for adding blockchain tools such as wallets, being able to hold or trade tokens, or interacting with blockchain smart contracts, to your AI agent.
+**Seina** is an open-source framework for adding blockchain tools such as wallets, being able to hold or trade tokens, or interacting with blockchain smart contracts, to your AI agent.

 &nbsp;